Sleepful/mymail/README.md

 ## Priorities when picking the feature-set of the solution

 - Full implementation across the tech stack, including proper configuration of the cloud resources.
+    * Including DNS and SSL configuration, which is not reflected in the code.
 - Proper user authentication.
 - Ease of use.
 - Meets the requirements of receiving and sending email with an intuitive user experience.